-The depreciation of the building structure itself is quite simple.
-The deductions will be 2.5 percent per full year of the Building Allowance, totaling 40 years.
+The depreciation of the building structure itself is pretty simple.
 To calculate the building allowance, take the total construction costs and deduct the cost of plant and equipment and any ineligible items (like demolition and living plants).
+The deductions will be 2.5 per cent per full year of the Building Allowance, totalling 40 years.

-Apartments often have a high construction cost in relation to their living areas compared to houses.
-This is because the property’s share of common areas, including lobbies, pools, underground car parks, etc., can all be included in most states.
+Apartments often have higher construction costs in their living areas than houses.
+This is because the property’s share of common areas, including lobbies, pools, underground car parks, etc., can be included in most states.